6 Tryptophan-Rich Food Groups For Poor Sleep & Anxiety Issues

 Since it is involved in such critical processes, your body needs a constant supply of tryptophan.
 Can it be done?

 Well, no. Your body cannot produce enough tryptophan to meet all its needs.
-You need to provide this amino acid externally through diet.
+You need to provide this amino acid externally through a diet.
 This is why it is called an essential amino acid (2).

 Simply put, if you include foods with tryptophan in your diet, there will be enough of it in your body.
 Sufficient tryptophan in your brain pool ensures optimal serotonin synthesis.
 This means you can have a good night’s sleep!